ninjaframework/ninja/ninja-core/src/site/markdown/commercial_support/support_plans.md

 We offer yearly support plans that help to secure your investment in Ninja.
 If you subscribe to a plan we offer you guaranteed responses to your inquiries.
-No matter if you got questions about development best practises, deployment options or possible bugs - we'll be there for you.
+No matter if you got questions about development best practices, deployment options or possible bugs - we'll be there for you.
 If your plan offers priority bugfixes we guarantee that your reported bug will be fixed in the next release.